 NEW WELSH READERS' POLL 2019: BEST EVER DYSTOPOAN NOVELLA WINNER ANNOUNCED: LLOYD MARKHAM WITH BAD IDEAS/CHEMICALS

-A longlist of 11 titles in each category was selected by judge Gwen Davies with nominations from the students of the Aberystwyth University and librarians across Wales and we have drawn up the shortlist of the top three books (in alphabetical order by author): Bad Ideas\Chemicals by Lloyd Markham (Parthian), Animal Farm by George Orwell (Penguin Modern Classics) and Slaughterhouse Five by Kurt Vonnegut (Vintage Books).
+A longlist of 11 titles in each category was selected by judge Gwen Davies with nominations from the students of the Aberystwyth University and librarians across Wales and the shortlist of the top three books as voted by the reading public was (in alphabetical order by author): Bad Ideas\Chemicals by Lloyd Markham (Parthian), Animal Farm by George Orwell (Penguin Modern Classics) and Slaughterhouse Five by Kurt Vonnegut (Vintage Books).
+Thanks to all our readers who took part!